 Supplementary assessment is not available in this unit.

 - Honours students: MUSC3331 Western Art Music 3 (Modernist and Postmodernist)

-equivalent Level 3 unit in Music History
+MUSC3341 Music, Society, and Ideas or equivalent Level 3 unit in Music History or Research

-Research AND by approval of the Unit Coordinator.
+by approval of the Unit Coordinator.

 HDR Preliminary students: Enrolment in the HDR FABLE program and approval by the Unit Coordinator.